-SN Content Time 4.
-Learning objectives and introduction to the session 05 minutes 5.
-Gender transition-related health services for transgender people 30 minutes 6.
+SN Content Time 1.
+Learning objectives and introduction to the session 05 minutes 2.
+Gender transition-related health services for transgender people 35 minutes 3.
 Summary of the session and transition 05 minutes Total 40 minutes

+Pointers for preparing for this session Prepare a slide on the learning objectives of this session.
 Prepare a slide or write the key points on a sheet of flipchart paper and keep it aside until required.
+Prepare slides on the sub-sections.
+Combine all the slides together in a way to guide the entire session.